ludekla/numfin/README.md

 ## Numerical Methods in Finance

-# Book
+# About

-- Authours: Maciej J. Capiński, Tomasz Zastawniak:
+This repo contains C++ code roughly following the code in the book

-- Title: Numerical Methods in Finance with C++
+*Capiński, Zastawniak: Numerical Methods in Finance with C++ (CUP 2014)*

-- Publisher: Cambridge University Press
-- Year: 2014
+and is therefore both an exercise in Quant Finance and OOP.